anshilina/ds_projects_2022/mobiles_plan/README.md

 # Mobile plans research

-Using data on mobile tariffs we need to find out which tariff is more profitable.
+Using data on mobile tariffs we need to find out which one is more profitable.
 In this research, the **goal** is to conduct a comparison analysis of two tariffs on a small sample of customers.

 There is data on 500 users: name, location, tariff they use, number of calls and messages they used in 2018.